 Other recommendations: Nugal cafe, Tashi Jong Monastery, Saurabh Van Vihar, Jakhani Devi Temple, Chamunda Devi temple, and Gopalpur Zoo.

-There are endless things to see and do near Jyoti Niwas Homestay.
+There are endless things to see and do near Jyoti Niwas Homestay in Palampur.
 Whether you want to explore or you just want to luxuriate or relax, Jyoti Niwas Homestay fits all.

 A perfect haven for writers and artists, this heritage homestay is a destination in its own right.
 An ideal idyll!